SANTONLA/INTRODUCTION-TO-MACHINE-LEARNING-WITH-R/README.md

 Using the R programming and then move into more advanced topics such as neural networks and tree-based methods.

 Once you develop a familiarity with topics such a the difference between regression and classification models, you'll be able to solve an array of machine learning problems.
-Author Scott V. burger provides seeral examples to help you build a working knowledge of machine learning.
+Author Scott V. burger provides several examples to help you build a working knowledge of machine learning.

 We will  learn: